On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 The transition regions are two half-cylinders of the form $[0,1] \times \bB_1^{+}$.
 In order to get the interpolating functions over the cylinders, which will be independent of $L$, we can use the interpolation result \ref{Interpolation} to get the desired interpolating function in the transition regions.
 The fact that the unit ball and the half-cylinder are bi-lipschitz equivalent allows to use the lemma despite it is stated originally for the unit ball.

 When $L$ is large enough the gain obtained by using a less energy competitor for the slices dominates the loss of the interpolating function.
 The precise computation is the same as in lemma 3.24 in \cite{DS1}. \end{proof} \begin{lemma} Let $u \in W^{1,2}(\RR_+^m,\mathcal{A}_Q(\RR^n))$ be Dir-minimizing with zero boundary value along $H$.
 Assume $u$ is $\alpha$-homogeneous.
 Then $\alpha \geq 1$.
-If $\alpha=1$ then $u$ is linear: $ \exists v_1,...,v_Q \in \RR^n$ such that
+If $\alpha=1$, then $u$ is linear: $ \exists v_1,...,v_Q \in \RR^n$ such that

-\end{lemma} \begin{proof} Suppose $\alpha<1$.
+\end{lemma} \begin{proof} In order to prove $\alpha \geq 1$, we argue by contradiction.
+Suppose $\alpha<1$.
 Given $z \neq 0$ by homogeneity $I(rz)=I(z)$ for all $r>0$.
 By upper semicontinuity of the frequency $I(z)<I(0)<1$.
 We take a blowup at $z$ and get an $I(z)$ homogeneous Dir mimizing function on $\RR_+^{m-1}$ with zero boundary data.
 We can repeat this procedure to get a Dir-minimizing $\beta$ homogeneous function with $\beta <1$ on $\RR^+$ with zero boundary data.
 The only Dir minimizers with zero boundary data in $1$d are linear functions so $\beta=1$ which reaches a contradiction.

 We now show that if $\alpha=1$, then $u$ must be linear.
 By upper semicontinuity of the frequency $I(z)\leq I(0)=1$ for every $z \in H$.
 By the last proposition, $I(z) \geq 1$ for every $z \in H$.
 Thus $I(z)=1$ for every $z \in H$.